bclarkson-code/Tricycle/README.md

 assert tensor.xp == np
 ```

-But if you call `.to_gpu` on a tensor, this is the cupy library:
+But if you call `.to_gpu` on a tensor, this is the Cupy library:

 ```
 import cupy as cp